6 Best Homeowners Insurance Companies in Florida of 2023

 Customer reviews were used to narrow down the options.
 The reviews also helped determine each category.

 Homeowners insurance isn't mandatory by law.
 However, if you have a home mortgage, the lender will likely require it to protect its investment.

 Even if you own your home outright, homeowners insurance can spare you from spending a lot of money on out-of-pocket costs to rebuild your home if it gets damaged due to a covered peril.

-What Homeowners Insurance Covers in Miami
+What Homeowners Insurance Covers in Florida

 Homeowners insurance covers four main categories.
 These are liability, personal property, loss of use, and medical coverage.

 If your neighbor comes over to your home and your floor is wet because you just mopped it, and they slip and fall, sustaining injuries, they might seek compensation from you.
 Liability protects you against lawsuits from people who have bodily injuries or property damages that you or your family caused to them.
-Furthermore, if your neighbor seeks other damages because their injuries caused them to lose work or business, your liability will cover your legal defense and a standard policy includes up to $100,000 in liability coverage.
+Furthermore, if your neighbor seeks other damages because their injuries caused them to lose work or business, your liability will cover your legal defense, and a standard policy includes up to $100,000 in liability coverage.

 This policy protects your personal property in the event there’s a covered peril.
-A covered peril is a damaging event that’s covered in your policy such as theft, vandalism, fire, and smoke damage, to name a few.
+A covered peril is a damaging event that’s covered in your policy, such as theft, vandalism, fire, and smoke damage, to name a few.

 In a busy city like Miami, there are two items specific to its location to look out for--theft and climate change.
 Miami’s crime rate is higher than the national average.
-Climate change-related weather events frequently happen in Florida since it’s on the coast and is susceptible to not just hurricanes, but also windstorms, lightning, and other natural disasters.
+Climate change-related weather events frequently happen in Florida since it’s on the coast and is susceptible to not just hurricanes but also windstorms, lightning, and other natural disasters.

 Loss of Use

-If there’s a covered peril in your home such as fire and smoke that makes it difficult for you to breathe and makes your house unlivable, loss of use will reimburse you for any hotel stays, as well as for any meals you have at restaurants.
+If there’s a covered peril in your home, such as fire and smoke that makes it difficult for you to breathe and makes your house unlivable, loss of use will reimburse you for any hotel stays, as well as for any meals you have at restaurants.

 Medical payments pay for medical care expenses if, say like in the earlier example where your neighbor fell and got injured, that occurs in your home, regardless of fault.
 It’s important to remember that if medical care exceeds your coverage limits, you will be held responsible for paying the costs that aren’t covered.

 So you should consider adding a rider to your insurance to increase your policy limits so you don’t pay for a thing.
 Dwelling coverage in your standard policy covers damage to your house and attached structures like a porch.
 The insurance will pay enough to rebuild your house or structure.

 Will Your Standard Homeowners Insurance Cover National Disasters?

 In a word, no. Floods, earthquakes, and landslides aren’t covered by home insurance.
 For example, say your roof starts leaking due to a hurricane.
 Your standard policy will cover the water damage, but it won’t cover flood damage from the same hurricane.
 For coverage, you need special policies such as flood insurance or earthquake insurance.

 How Much Does Homeowners Insurance Cost in Florida?